-Millenia ago, Saints in ancient Eastern traditions articulated the blueprint for the fulfillment of the objectives of human birth as was revealed to them in the highest states of meditation and consciousness.
-The Supreme Self pervades and exists in all dimensions in all beings, sentient and insentient.
-It is that Supreme Self that exists inside every individual self, in each person.
-And therefore every person is none other than the Supreme Self, for how can the part be different from the whole.
+Millennia ago, Saints in ancient Eastern traditions articulated the blueprint for the fulfillment human birth, as it was revealed to them in the highest states of meditation and consciousness.
+The Supreme Self pervades and exists in all dimensions and all beings, sentient and insentient.
+And it is that Supreme Self which lives inside every person.
+Therefore every person is none other than the Supreme Self.

-For an individual to realize their supreme Self, they need to identify the reasons and objectives why they came into being on this earth plane, and fulfill them.
-The ancient seers clearly articulated the goals of humankind as Purusharthas.
-Purusha means an individual or person, and Artha means meaning or objective or pursuit.
-They articulated four Purusharthas as:
+For an individual to realize their Supreme Self, they need to identify the reasons and objectives for which they came into being on this earth plane and ultimately fulfill those purposes.
+The ancient sages articulated the goals of humankind as Purusharthas.
+Purusha means an individual or person, and Artha means objective, meaning, or pursuit.
+The four Purusharthas are:

 - Dharma: Righteousness, Duty